 Let’s face it…we’ve all been guilty of committing at least one of these crimes while grilling.
-The key is to understand what it is you are doing wrong, planning ahead and be prepared.
+The key is to understand what it is you are doing wrong, planning ahead, and being prepared.

-A lot of effort goes into making a good grilled meal, not to mention money.
+A lot of effort goes into making a good grilled meal, not to mention the money you’ve invested.
 All it takes are a few bad results to hopefully make you reconsider your methods and make a change.

 And finally, here is a bonus tip that will help make your next cookout a success.
 Grill with family or friends and enjoy the moments!
 Add a little love to the mix and you will never go wrong.